Topological bounds on the dynamical growth rate of chemical reaction networks

 For autonomous networks, it can be shown that the MAF satisfies \(0 < \alpha < \infty\) (SM).
 A CRN is \textit{autocatalytic} if, in addition to being autonomous, there exists a reaction flux such that all species are net produced (SM).
 From Equation~\ref{eq:MAF}, it follows immediately that $\alpha > 1$ for autocatalytic networks.
 In SM, we show that the MAF of reducible networks is determined by their irreducible component with the highest MAF; thus, \(\alpha\) acts as a “best-module” topological score.
 For a given network, efficient algorithms and their implementation for identifying irreducible autocatalytic subnetworks with the highest MAF can be found in \cite{blanco2025identifyingselfamplifyinghypergraphstructures}.

 A network is considered to be minimal with respect to a certain property if it does not contain any subnetwork that also verify the property.
 In particular, finding the MAF for minimal autonomous networks reduces to solving the generalized-eigenvalue problem of the form \(\Sp \x = \alpha \phantom{\cdot}\Sm \x.\) Minimal autocatalytic networks, termed (autocatalytic) \textit{cores}, in reversible networks are shown to be of five distinct types \cite{blokhuis2020universal}, displayed in Fig.~\ref{fig:coreFig}.
-These cores provide useful reference points for interpreting \(\alpha\) as an amplification strength (see Table~\ref{tab:MAFcores}), yielding characteristic values such as \(\sqrt{2}\) (Type I and III), the golden ratio $(\sqrt{5}-1)/2$ (Type IV) and \(2\) (Type V).
-Numerical approximations of the exact values are summarized in Table~\ref{tab:MAFcores}.
+These cores provide useful reference points for interpreting \(\alpha\) as an amplification strength (see Table~\ref{tab:MAFcores}).
 Since for minimal networks, Eq.~\ref{eq:MAF} reduces to the generalized eigenvalue problem, the `dual' autoinhibitory core resulting from reaction reversal exchanges \(\Sp\leftrightarrow\Sm\) has MAF \(1/\alpha\).
 Note that, however, for an arbitrary network, \(\alpha(\Sm,\Sp) \neq 1/\alpha(\Sp,\Sm)\).

-\textit{Balanced growth in scalable reaction networks---} We consider the regime of balanced growth, which is typically used to study chemical attractors \cite{singh2023multistable} and metabolic networks \cite{dourado_analytical_2020}.
-For species population vector $\n$, we introduce the extensive quantity $\Omega= \w^T \n$, where the vector $\w$ quantifies the relative weights of the species.
-Then, the relative population vector $\q = \n/\Omega$ is such that $\w^T \q = 1.$ A choice of CRN kinetics $\jmathv(\y)$ is a Class-1 system \cite{pandey2020exponential}, or \textit{scalable} \cite{lin2020origin}, if it satisfies \( \, \jmathv(\y)/c = \jmathv( \y/c ), \) for any $c>0$.
-For scalable fluxes, the rescaled reaction flux \(\jmathv(\n)/\Omega = \jmathv(\q)\) only depends on $\q$.
-Under this condition, the composition dynamics of the relative population on the simplex reads (see SM for details):